 Information contained in this publication is intended for informational purposes only and does not constitute legal advice or opinion, nor is it a substitute for the professional judgment of an attorney.

-In Mickelsteins v.
+In Mikelsteins v.
 Morrison Hershfield Limited, 2019 ONCA 515, the Court of Appeal for Ontario (“OCA”) decided that an employee’s right to purchase shares of his employer’s parent corporation under a Shareholders’ Agreement would be governed by that agreement, including upon termination of his employment.
 The OCA emphasized that what an employee is entitled to under the terms of a contract is distinct from what the employee is entitled to at common law, and the two must not be conflated.

-Under the terms of the Shareholders’ Agreement, Mickelsteins was eligible to purchase shares of his employer, and he was also eligible to receive annual “share bonuses.”
+Under the terms of the Shareholders’ Agreement, Mikelsteins was eligible to purchase shares of his employer, and he was also eligible to receive annual “share bonuses.”
 The share bonuses were effectively dividends calculated based on the company’s financial results, and an employee’s entitlement depended on the total number of shares held.

 Article 3.2 of the Shareholders’ Agreement dealt with “Automatic Transfer Notices,” and applied in situations where a shareholder is terminated: